tofu7654/nba-api/README.md

   * request validation - in FastAPI, makes sure a request is in the right format; would throw an error
 * parse data (convert JSON, dicts, etc to Python objects)
 * serialize data (convert python objects to JSON responses)

+### Routers Directory

+Contains all the API Endppoints related to data. i.e getting, creating, updating, or deleting players.